baranertemir/yandex-search/README.md

-# yandex-search
+# Yandex Search Tool

-Yandex Search Tool
+A tool that allows you to search in the first 10 pages on yandex.